ianxm/tracker/README.markdown

       2012-02-05: 8
       2012-02-12: 12

-this is a log where each entry lists the totals for that week.  in addition to `-week`, tracker provides `-month`, `-year`, and `-full`, which combines all data into a single entry.
+this is a log where each entry lists the totals for that week.  so, on the week of the 12th, you spent 12 hours watching tv.  you should pare that back.  in addition to `-week`, tracker provides `-month`, `-year`, and `-full`, which combines all data into a single entry.

 in the last example, the values reported were sums of the metric values.  that's the default, but tracker can also provide counts of